franciscovaz/backend-fastfeet-nodejs/README.md

 - Sucrase + Nodemon;
 - ESLint + Prettier + EditorConfig;
 - Sequelize (PostgreSQL);
-- [MORE TOLLS WITH THE RESOLUTION OF THE PROJECT]
+- Comming Soon - [MORE TOLLS WITH THE RESOLUTION OF THE PROJECT]

 ## :pencil2: Functionalities